microsoft/InnerEye-Gateway/README.md

 *For InnerEye-Inference repo please visit* [*this*](https://github.com/microsoft/InnerEye-Inference) *documentation.*

 The InnerEye-Gateway comprises Windows services that act as a DICOM Service Class Provider.
-After an Association Request to C-STORE a set of DICOM image files, these will be anonymised and passed to a web service running [InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference).
+After an Association Request to C-STORE a set of DICOM image files, these will be anonymised by removing a user-defined set of identifiers, and passed to a web service running [InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference).
 Inference will then pass them to an instance of [InnerEye-Deeplearning](https://github.com/microsoft/InnerEye-DeepLearning) running on Azure to execute InnerEye-DeepLearning models.
 The result is downloaded, deanonymised and passed to a configurable DICOM destination.
 All DICOM image files, and the model output, are automatically deleted immediately after use.

 The gateway should be installed on a machine within your DICOM network that is able to access a running instance of [InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference).